-The WFC bias frames show small differences between the bias levels of the physical pre-scans and the imaging region of the CCD (Sirianni, et al., 2002, HST Calibration Workshop, STScI, page 82).
+The WFC bias frames show small differences between the bias levels of the physical pre-scans and the imaging region of the CCD (Sirianni et al. 2002 and ACS ISR 2004-07).
 These bias offsets vary from amplifier to amplifier and they can be as large as 3.5 DN.
-If these offsets were constant, a full frame bias subtraction (doBias) would remove any differences between the pre-scans and the imaging region.
+If these offsets were constant, superbias subtraction (doBias) would remove any differences between the pre-scans and the imaging region.
 Unfortunately, the offsets show random variations of about 0.3 DN that may be caused by interference between the WFC integrated electronics module and the telescope and/or other science instruments.
 The accuracy of the bias level subtraction in a single quadrant is limited by this random effect.
 Consequently, sky background levels often appear discontinuous across the boundaries of adjacent image quadrants after calacs processing (Figure 4.2).
 Automated photometry of point or extended sources that span the quadrant boundaries should therefore be considered suspect.
 In such cases, measuring and subtracting the sky background levels in each quadrant separately is recommended.

 Post-SM4 WFC Bias Gradient